We hate to burst your bubble, but here are some plumbing myths you need to stop believing now! Let’s get right into them!

 Bleach is okay to use in your toilet as long as you’re going to wash it out after 10 minutes, but adding bleach-containing tablets in the tank is just going to spell disaster after about 6 months when the bleach has degraded the internal parts of your toilet.
 If you’re looking for a cop-out to deep cleaning your toilets, look elsewhere.

 Urban legends, myths–they’re all in good fun, but not when it comes to your plumbing.
-We hope this guide has helped debunk some common misconceptions and if you’re ever in need of a reliable plumber, consider D & F Plumbing.
+We hope this guide has helped debunk some common misconceptions and if you’re ever in need of a reliable plumber, consider D&F Plumbing, Heating and Cooling.
 We’re fast, affordable, and we always leave the seat down 😉